rec/gitz/README.rst

 This is a collection of seventeen git utilities, the majority of which are aimed at people doing rapid development using Git.

+Gitz is for two types of users - quality-obsessed individuals who relentlessly manicure their pull requests until every byte is in the right place; and ultra-rapid developers who want to generate large features quickly while taking advantage of continuous integration.

 Most of them only exist here, one comes from other git repos, one came from a chat on Reddit and I don't know where one of them came from